DBraun/Faust-Tutorial/DAY2.md

 ### Windows

 Select "Release" from the menu bar at the top of Visual Studio.
-Then press `control-b` to build.
-Navigate to `tapesotop/Builds/VisualStudio/build/Release/tapestop.dll`.
+Then press `control-shift-b` to build.
+Navigate to `Faust-Tutorial\plugins_code\tapestop\Builds\VisualStudio2019\x64\Release\VST3\tapestop.vst3`.
 This is your final Release-mode VST3.
-Now use a Digital Audio Workstation or Audacity to test this effect.
+Congrats!
+Move it to a folder so that your Digital Audio Workstation can see it, and then try it out.

 ### Linux